How perturbative QCD constrains the Equation of State at Neutron-Star densities: setup

 Correspondingly, solving for $\Delta p_{\rm max} = \Delta p$ gives a constraint to the minimal $n$ that can be obtained for a given $\muB$, depicted as the bottom red line in \cref{fig2}.
 Then, for a given chemical potential the minimal allowed density is

-Note that the maximally stiff causal lines intercept with the integral constraints at the same point $\muc$ for lower and upper limits.
+Note that the point of interception $\muc$ is the same for the upper and lower limits.
 This happens because the EoS following $n_{\rm min}(\muB)$ up to $\muc$ obtains the correct area $\Delta p$ only if the EoS jumps at $\muc$ from $n_{\rm min}(\muc)$ to $n_{\rm max}(\muc)$.
 This is also the EoS exhibiting a phase transition with the largest possible latent heat